luizfbalves/commands/analyst-stripe.md

 This is the most critical step.
 You **must** use the Stripe MCP server to validate your findings and gather official guidance.
 Ask it questions like:

-- “What are the best practices for creating a Payment Intent with the latest Stripe API version?”
+- "What are the best practices for creating a Payment Intent with the latest Stripe API version?"
-- “How do you properly handle webhooks for `payment_intent.succeeded` events in a Next.js environment?”
+- "How do you properly handle webhooks for `payment_intent.succeeded` events in a Next.js environment?"
-- “Show me the correct way to create a Setup Intent session for a subscription model.”
+- "Show me the correct way to create a Setup Intent session for a subscription model."
-- “What are the required security considerations for handling PCI compliance with Stripe Elements?”
+- "What are the required security considerations for handling PCI compliance with Stripe Elements?"
-- “What is the recommended way to handle idempotency for webhook events?”
+- "What is the recommended way to handle idempotency for webhook events?"

 ---